 Roosevelt’s nonfiction books include Conflict of Laws, an accessible analytical overview of conflicts, and The Myth of Judicial Activism: Making Sense of Supreme Court Decisions, that sets standards by which citizens can determine whether the Supreme Court is abusing its authority.
 He has also published in the Virginia Law Review, the Michigan Law Review, and the Columbia Law Review, among others.
 His articles have been cited twice by the Supreme Court.
 Coursera hosts his online class entitled Introduction to Key Constitutional Concepts and Supreme Court Cases.

-Roosevelt is a Distinguished Research Fellow of the Annenberg Public Policy Center at the University of Pennsylvania and a member of the American Law Institute.
+Roosevelt is a Distinguished Research Fellow of the Annenberg Public Policy Center at the University of Pennsylvania, an advisory board member for the National Constitution Center’s Coalition of Freedom, and a member of the American Law Institute.
 In November 2014, the American Law Institute announced that he had been selected as the Reporter for the Third Restatement of Conflict of Laws.
 He is also a lecturer for Kaplan Bar Review and prepares students in all 50 states for the Constitutional Law portion of the bar exam.